 - the potential to sin.

-We’re going to talk about these five points a little more from a slightly different perspective, using a few statistics about screen time.
+We will discuss these five points from a slightly different perspective, using a few statistics about screen time.

 Addiction – One Impact of Technology Overuse